justinjiajia/cloud_security/labs/lab_4_new.md

    <img width="500"  src="https://github.com/user-attachments/assets/6197006d-d00c-4104-9718-77518990157b" />

-   This is an expected behavior.
-No *Allow* statement in the *Service Control Policy* (SCP) applied to your Organization Unit explicitly allows the *organizations:LeaveOrganization* action.
+   This is an expected behavior, because the *Service Control Policy* (SCP) applied to your Organization Unit does not explicitly grant permission for the *organizations:LeaveOrganization* action.

    > After this class concludes, you will be granted permission to leave the AWS Organization.
 This will convert your account into a standalone AWS account with full access to AWS services.
 Please note: If you choose to convert to a standalone account, you will be required to provide a credit card and phone number to complete the standard AWS account setup process.